Which of the Following is Not True About Childhood Obesity?

 Implications for the Future:

-Looking ahead, research from leading health organizations shows the serious health risks kids may face as they grow older, like type 2 diabetes, heart disease, and even strokes.
-That’s why it’s not just about today—it’s about ensuring a healthier future for our kids.
+Looking ahead, research from leading organizations shows the serious risks they may face as they grow older, like type 2 diabetes, heart disease, and even strokes.
+That’s why it’s not just about today—it’s about ensuring a better future for them.

-When we look at these numbers, it’s clear we need to make smarter choices and work together to change the course for our children’s health.
+When we look at these numbers, it’s clear we need to make smarter choices and work together to change the course for their well-being.

 What parents can do to help